Theater of Pompey

 The present piazza gives a good sense of its dimensions.
 At 275 metres long, 106 metres wide and 30 metres high, Domitian’s stadium could accommodate 30,000 people.

 The stadium gradually fell out of use until Late Antiquity, when its arcade was used to shelter the poor.
-Its rubble was then robbed piecemeal over the centuries, recycled and incorporated into other building projects to become part of the fabric of hidden Rome.
+Its rubble was then robbed piecemeal over the centuries, recycled and incorporated into other building projects to become part of the fabric of Hidden Rome.
 Parts of the stadium are, however, pretty well preserved.
 You can still see its travertine arches beneath the I.N.A.
 Palace at the far end.
 The rest can be viewed by visiting the Stadium of Domitian

 Domitian’s Odeon